tokensphere/tt-white-contracts/README.md

 This repository contains the Ethereum Smart Contracts that are used for our Tokenization as a Service (TSaaS) platform.
 This project uses Hardhat to allow for streamlined development and testing, as well as some helpful tasks (see `./src/tasks`).

-Most deploy tasks takes care of updating the `.openzeppelin/state-${NETWORK_ID}.json` file so that it is easier to track addresses of previously deployed contracts.
+Most deploy tasks takes care of updating the `deployments/${network}/...` files so that it is easier to track addresses of previously deployed contracts.

 ## Bootstrapping a Functional System Locally